abisummers/abisummers.github.io/src/pages/articles/marais-parks.md

 ### Square Albert-Schweitzer

 This is a park I go to fairly often, because it's the meeting place of Serve the City, a charity that does food distributions a few times a week starting from this park.
-If you have any questions about volunteering with them, then feel free to contact me (contact details are at the bottom of this page).
+You can find more about my experience [here](https://abisummers.com/articles/volunteering)

 Close by, there's a cafe called "The Caféothèque of Paris" which is nice with a great atmosphere.
 It gets pretty busy, so it's not always possible to get a table.
 Their cakes always look good too.